reactiveui/website/input/docs/getting-started/installation/xamarin-mac.md

 ```

 * Install `ReactiveUI` into your netstandard library, platform library, application and tests.
-* Install `ReactiveUI.Events` into your application.
+* Install `ReactiveMarbles.ObservableEvents.SourceGenerator` into your application.
 * Install `ReactiveUI.Testing` into your tests.